 Astragalus does this by stimulating the immune system through enhancing the activity of our natural killer cells and killer t-cells.
 These immune molecules attack and neutralize invading pathogens in the body.

-Astragalus also plays a role in the adaptive immune response, stimulating production of white blood cells, antibodies, and production of interferons, which respond to viral invaders.
+Astragalus also plays a role in the adaptive immune response.
+It stimulates the production of white blood cells, antibodies, and production of interferons, which respond to viral invaders.

 Ganoderma Lucidum – Reishi Mushrooms